-The Manager is a limited company incorporated under Irish law on 20 September 2018, having its registered office at 10 Earlsfort Terrace, Dublin 2, D02T380, Ireland.
-The company secretary of the Manager is Bradwell Limited, 10 Earlsfort Terrace, Dublin 2, D02T380, Ireland.
+The Manager is a limited company incorporated under Irish law on 20 September 2018, having its registered office at 3 Dublin Landings, North Wall Quay, Dublin 1, Ireland.
+The company secretary of the Manager is Goodbody Secretarial Limited, 3 Dublin Landings, North Wall Quay, Dublin 1, Ireland.
 The Manager is authorised by the Central Bank to act as a UCITS management company.
-The Manager has an issued and paid up share capital of €100,000,000.
-The Manager is a wholly-owned subsidiary of Dimensional Fund Advisors LP.
+The Manager has an authorised share capital of €100,000,000 divided into ordinary shares of one euro each.
+The ultimate parent of the Manager is Dimensional Fund Advisors LP.